 To perform the scan, you create an instance of the GsSingleRefPathFinder for the object or objects, run the scan, and collect/view the results.
+This must be done on the same node that the Stone is running on.

 Steps to find a reference path: